priya2093r/priya2093r/README.md

 ### 🌟 Featured Projects

 **Air Quality Doctor**
-> BLE device integrated big project for us.
-Used to measure AQI and generate PDF reports for users.
+> BLE device integrated big project for USA.
+Used to measure AQI and generate PDF reports for users using BLE device.

 **Foofie Bot App**
 > Developed for restaurants—a chat app enabling seamless communication between waiters and customers.